 If you submit a mispelling, it must be slight and obvious (Lyft or Flickr, not Lyphtt or Flikrr).

 If you use blends, the two words must be obvious.
-Here's a blend that does not work: Creating a name for an aggressive first-person-shooter video game by combing Armageddon and Bloodbath--ArmBath.com.
+Here's a blend that does not work: Creating a name for an aggressive first-person-shooter video game by combing Armageddon and Bloodbath--ArmBath.com (because ArmBath does not actually elicit the ideas of Armageddon and Bath but the ideas of washing your arm).
 On the other hand, here is a great blend that is easily understood--Knowplicity.com.

 If your name uses Greek roots, stick with ones that are phonetical like Cata and Deca, instead of Chronos (pronounced Crow-know-ce) and Eidos (pronounced ...
-I'm not sure frowning)
+I'm not sure )